wireless-broadband-alliance/wba-openroaming-portal/README.md

 migrations about
 the database on the migrations folder of the project.

-### 🛑 Important Security Notice after Installation 🛑
+### 🛑 Important Security Note after Installation 🛑

 **It is critical to change the application to "prod"** mode before exposing the OpenRoaming Provisioning Portal to the internet or any production environment.
 Running the portal in "dev" mode on a public network **could reveal vital